 Tip 2: Be aware of the currency you selected and make sure that the currency you selected stays the same throughout the booking process.
 To be on the safe side, also take a screenshot of your booking with the price you will pay.

 Tip 3: Before booking a flight, find out where your destination airport is located exactly.
-Especially smaller airports are often located a couple of kilometres away from your actual destination.
-Due to that you are dependent on public transport from there.
+Especially smaller airports are often located a couple of kilometers away from your actual destination.
+Due to that, you are dependent on public transport from there.
 So, better plan some extra time!

 Trains in Mexico